Page Reviewed / Updated - May 2019

-For a senior to be eligible for North Dakota Medicaid in 2018, functional ability is considered, and income and assets are restricted.
-Single elderly individuals are limited to $840 / month in income, while married applicants are allowed up to $1,139 / month.
+For a senior to be eligible for North Dakota Medicaid in 2019, functional ability is considered, and income and assets are restricted.
+Single elderly individuals are limited to $864 / month in income, while married applicants are allowed up to $1,170 / month.
+(These figures are current as of April 2019 and will increase again in April 2020).
 Being over the income limit does not automatically mean one is not able to qualify for Medicaid.
 North Dakota has a medically needy pathway.
 This allows applicants who exceed the income limit, but have high medical bills, to still qualify for Medicaid after “spending down” their “excess” income on medical expenses.
 This can be thought of as similar to a deductible, and once one has “spent down” their income to the income limit, they will be eligible for Medicaid services for the remainder of the “spend down” period.

 In North Dakota, there are also non-Medicaid, state funded programs available to assist in the cost of senior care.
 Currently, there are two such programs.